-Name or company name of director Profile Manuel Gil Madrigal He holds a degree in Law and Business Sciences (E-3) by ICADE and is a founding partner of the company Tasmania Gestión.
+Name or company name of the Director Profile Manuel Gil Madrigal He holds a degree in Law and Business Sciences (E-3) by ICADE and is a founding partner of the company Tasmania Gestión.
 In 2000 he was also founder of the financial company N+1 and has been a board member of Ezentis, Funespaña, General de Alquiler de Maquinaria (GAM) and Campofrío, among other companies.
-During his career he has also been director of Capital Markets for AB Asesores Bursátiles, partner of Morgan Stanley and auditor of Arthur Andersen.
-Henri Proglio A graduate of the Higher School of Business Administration (HEC) in Paris.
-He is currently a director of Natixis Banque and of Dassault Aviation.
-He has also served as Chairman of the energy giant Électricité de France (2009-2014) and Veolia Environnement (2003-2009), as well as a board member of FCC, Lagardère Group and Vinci, among other companies. Álvaro Vázquez de Lapuerta He holds a degree in law and business studies (E-3) from ICADE and is currently a partner of the firms Akiba Partners and Meridia Capital Partners.
-He has been managing director for Spain and Portugal of Dresdner Kleinwort and head of capital markets and investor relations at BBVA and chief executive officer of the securities company BBVA Bolsa.
-Previously, he held various positions at JP Morgan in Mexico, New York, London and Madrid.
+During his career he has also been Director of Capital Markets for AB Asesores Bursátiles, partner of Morgan Stanley and auditor of Arthur Andersen. Álvaro Vázquez de Lapuerta He holds a degree in law and business studies (E-3) from ICADE and is currently a partner of the firms Lira Capital and Meridia Partners.
+As Deputy Managing Director of BBVA, he was responsible for the Client Treasury, Capital Markets, and Investment Banking areas, as well as Investor Relations at BBVA and was Chief Executive officer of the securities firm BBVA Bolsa.
+Previously, at JP Morgan in Madrid, London, New York and Mexico, he was responsible, among other areas, for Investment Banking and Capital Markets for Latin America, as well as for Equities for Europe.
 He is also a director of Cementos Portland Valderrivas.

-Total number of independent directors 3 % total of the Board 23.08
+Total number of independent directors 2 % total of the Board 18.18